A Skeptical Look at the

 - ZYTO scan.
 NutriMost Web site, accessed April 8, 2015.

 - NutriMost Ultimate Fat Loss System video, NutriMost Web site, accessed April 8, 2015.
+(This video was removed from most NutriMost sites early in 2016.)

 - 16 commonly asked questions about ZYTO technology.
 ZYTO Corp.
 Web site, accessed May 24, 2009.